noramyer/whats-cooking/README.md

 # whats-cooking
-Machine learning on recipe ingredients to classify cuisine
+Machine learning on recipe ingredients to classify cuisine.
+Authors: Serena Davis, Emily Engle, Frank Meszaros, Nora Myer

 ### About the data
 Total Number of Recipes:  25580